math-a3k/django-ai/docs/apps/examples.rst

 Recording the metrics
 ---------------------

-Recording metrics is application-specific, depends on your case: how your data is already "organized" or modelled, what you are trying to measure, your goals and the tools availablity.
+Recording metrics is application-specific, depends on your case: how your data is already "organized" or modelled, what you are trying to measure, your goals and the tools availability.

 In this case, the SmartDjango company knows - from their experience building and running the site over the time - that there are different groups of users which consume the application in different ways: among all the pages of the site, there are intrested pages (main content) which are not equally appealing to all the users.